 |Median Salary (May 2018)||$94,730 for transportation, storage and distribution managers*|

 Logistics is the business of scheduling cost-effective transportation and storage of materials.
 Managers in this field may work in a logistics and warehousing business or within the transportation and logistics department of a manufacturing or distribution company.

 They're responsible for hiring and firing staff for warehousing, storage and transportation duties, which requires the manager to interview and check the qualifications of transportation and warehousing employees.
 Personnel duties also include performance reviews and ensuring that workers to meet the requirements of the company and customers.

 Other responsibilities include ordering supplies for the business, such as moving equipment and packaging supplies.
 Managers arrange maintenance services for company vehicles, such as forklifts and pallet jacks.
 They also ensure that workers use personal protective gear and receiving safety training.
 And they confirm that all vehicles meet government safety regulations.
 Ongoing tasks commonly involve preparing reports for upper management, defining budgets and forecasting the logistics, warehousing and transportation demands for the company over time.

 Career Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) expected a 5% job growth for transportation, storage and distribution managers between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) expected a job growth that is as fast as the average for transportation, storage and distribution managers between 2018 and 2028.
 As demand for goods grows, the need for transportation and storage of materials and goods grows.
 Businesses may also use the services of warehousing and trucking companies to cut costs and improve efficiency.
-The national median salary for transportation, storage and distribution managers in May 2013 was $83,890 according to the BLS.
+Per the BLS, workers made a mean annual salary of $102,850, which equals about $49.45 an hour, in May 2018.